Three months ago the Supreme Court ruled that the Employment Tribunal fee regime was unlawful and therefore must be withdrawn.

 Since then we have been waiting for the Government to confirm its plans to reimburse those who paid the unlawful fee.

 Finally, on 20th October 2017 the Government confirmed its plans to roll out a reimburse scheme.
-This is a staged process; the first 4 weeks is open to...Read More
+This is a staged process; the first 4...Read More

 London, 8th February 2018 – A half day FREE workshop